wp-plugins/wp-customer-reviews/readme.txt

 == Changelog ==

+= 2.3.6 =
+* [Fix] 2.3.4 had also broken pagination.
+This should now be working again.

 = 2.3.5 =
 * [Fix] The previous release had broken some of the styles, since it output the reviews outside of their expected container.